BVromans/barracuda-hft/README.md

 # Barracuda HFT, a Rujira High-Frequency Trading Bot

-A High-Frequency Trading (HFT) bot, codenamed Barracuda, for Rujira Trade (also known as FIN).
+A High-Frequency Trading (HFT) bot template, codenamed Barracuda, for Rujira Trade (also known as FIN).

 # Instructions